 Spread out your clean cloth on the countertop and spread on the salt, leaving about 1 1/2 inches salt free on all sides.
 Your salt should be approximately 1/4 inch thick.

 Place the tenderloin on one end of the cloth.
-Sprinkle some salt on the expose (up) side, then cover and roll as tightly as possible.
+Sprinkle some salt on the exposed (up) side, then cover and roll as tightly as possible.
 Tie the finished bundle with twine at several locations

 Now go against every instinct, cooking and otherwise, that you have ever had and lay this beautifully wrapped piece of expensive beef flesh DIRECTLY on the hot coals.
 The cloth will burn and char until it is coal black.